Raúl García (footballer, born 1976)

 Raúl García Fernández (born 30 June 1976) is a Spanish retired professional footballer who played as a defender.
 He could occupy all three defensive positions.

-He amassed Segunda División B totals of 461 matches and eight goals over 15 seasons, representing in the competition six clubs, mainly Barakaldo and Burgos.
+He amassed Segunda División B totals of 493 matches and eight goals over 16 seasons, representing in the competition six clubs, mainly Barakaldo and Burgos.

 Club career

 Born in Hernani, Gipuzkoa, García's 19-year senior career was spent mainly in the lower leagues of his country, mostly with Barakaldo CF, Burgos CF (four years apiece) and CD Mirandés (three).
-He played 75 games in Segunda División over three seasons, with SD Eibar and Mirandés.
+He played 75 games in the Segunda División over three seasons, with SD Eibar and Mirandés.

-During the 2012–13 campaign, whilst with the latter side, the 36-year-old García suffered a serious injury to the meniscus on his left knee, being sidelined for two months.
-He scored his first and only goal in the second tier on 20 October 2012, contributing decisively to a 1–1 home draw against Girona FC.
+During the 2012–13 campaign, whilst with the latter side, the 36-year-old García suffered an injury to the meniscus in his left knee, being sidelined for several months.
+He scored his only goal in the second tier on 20 October 2012, contributing decisively to a 1–1 home draw against Girona FC.
 He left the club in July of the following year, and retired shortly after.